 She is a member of the Pacific Council on International Policy, (the West Coast affiliate of the Council on Foreign Relations) and the Global Council of the Asia Society of New York.
 She is on the advisory board of Equal Voice and Apathy is Boring, as well as an honorary patron of Informed Opinions.
 She is also a senior advisor to the Crisis Group and an honorary board member of the Climate Action Reserve.

-Ms. Campbell is a member of the board of directors for Athenex, a biopharmaceutical company that had its IPO June 14, 2017 and trades under the ticker symbol “ATNX”.
-Her corporate director experience also includes the high tech, bio-tech, and medical devices industries.
+Ms. Campbell is a member of the board of directors for Athenex, a biopharmaceutical company that had its IPO on June 14, 2017, and trades under the ticker symbol “ATNX”.
+Her corporate director experience also includes the high tech, biotech, and medical devices industries.

 Throughout her political career in Canada, Kim Campbell was deeply engaged in international issues including law reform and criminal justice, international trade (her signature appears on the NAFTA side agreements) and security (both as Minister of Defence and Prime Minister; as Justice Minister she served on the War Cabinet during the First Gulf War.)